In-State Actual Travel Reimbursement (SAME RULES AS OUT-OF-STATE TRAVEL APPLY HERE). Forms for In-State Actual linked below.

 The Request for Out-of-State Travel lists the amounts approved for travel expenses.
 The total amount expended for a trip cannot exceed the total amount approved for the trip by more than 10%.

-The Out-of-State Travel Reimbursement Form is completed as follows:
+The Out-of-State Travel Reimbursement Form and In-State Actual Expenses Travel Reimbursement Form is completed as follows:

 Transportation - Write miles driven to destinations and return.
 Current map mileage must be used where mileage is given on the road map.
 Otherwise, odometer readings should be recorded at the beginning and ending of the trip.
 All vicinity mileage should be recorded as such, and if it exceeds more than twenty miles on any day, indicate major points of travel covered.
 Reimbursement at the rate of 54.5 cents per mile is paid to employees traveling by private car at State expense.
 Write the amount of mileage reimbursement requested.